CoffeeChaton/vscode-autohotkey/note/README.md

 ![diag107](./img/diag107.png)

-> Can you guess the correct result?
-Without auto diag.
+> Can you find the right option quickly?

 try it [diag107](./ahk/diag107.ahk)